 What else can you make with peanut butter?

-Lucky for us, everyone LOVES peanut butter in our house...so much so that it is often hard to find a jar of peanut butter with enough left to create a recipe with it!
+Luckily for us, everyone LOVES peanut butter in our house, so it is often hard to find a jar of peanut butter with enough left to create a recipe!

 Be sure to use gluten free peanut butter.

 - Gluten Free Peanut Butter M&M Cookie Bars